coddingtonbear/jira-select/readme.md

 ## Quickstart

-First, you need to configure `jira-csv` to connect to your jira instance:
+First, you need to configure `jira-select` to connect to your jira instance:

 ```
-jira-csv configure
+jira-select configure
 ```

 Then, you can open up your shell:

 ```
-jira-csv shell
+jira-select shell
 ```

 Now, you can type out your query -- the below will find issues assigned